schorschii/OCO-Agent/README.md

   Then, call the setup with the parameter `/LOADINF=oco-agent-setup.inf /SILENT`.
 Delete the `oco-agent-setup.inf` file after the agent installation to protect the agent key.

 ### Manually
-Set the URL to the server's `api-agent.php` manually in the agent config file `oco-agent.ini` (can be found in the installation directory on Windows or under `/etc` on Linux).
+Set the URL to the server's `api-agent.php` and set correct agent key (as defined on the server's config file) manually in the agent config file `oco-agent.ini`.
+The agent config file can be found in the installation directory on Windows or under `/etc` on Linux.
+After that, restart the service.

 **General Note:** If you leave the server name empty, the agent tries to query the SRV record `_oco._tcp.yourdomain.tld` on the first startup from your DNS.
 The agent will then use this value and save the server name in its config file.